 7 Tips to Get Baby to Sleep While on the Go

 Finding little ways to simulate your nursery will make a big difference when putting baby at ease in an unfamiliar place.
-Pack whatever you can fit (within reason) to replicate baby’s sleep routine, such as a favorite toy, blanket or bedtime story.
-And since a crib isn’t exactly travel-friendly, bring the next best thing: the Fisher-Price On-The-Go Baby Dome, a two-in-one play-and-nap space.
-Thanks to a sun visor and canopy, it can be used indoors and out—wherever your travels take you—and folds flat for easy storage and packing.
-To get baby comfortable with sleeping in the dome, use it for a few days while you’re still home to make for an easier transition.
+Pack whatever you can fit (within reason) to replicate baby’s sleep routine, such as a favorite lovey, white noise machine, swaddle blanket or bedtime story.

-Kids under the age of 2 fly free on most airlines, but it will be a better trip for everyone if you go ahead and spring for the extra seat.
+Kids under the age of 2 fly free on most airlines, but if you can spring for an extra seat, it will be a better trip for everyone.
 Not only can baby sleep better in a car seat than on your lap, it’s also safer in the event of turbulence.
 If you can’t justify the extra cost, book a bulkhead seat that accommodates a bassinet attachment; many international flights offer these cots for babies up to 20 pounds.

 You might be tempted to bring a lightweight umbrella stroller on your trip, and while that’ll take up less room in the trunk of your car, you’re better off bringing your travel system.
 Depending on where you’re heading, car seats may not be readily available in taxis or at the homes or hotels you’re visiting, so having your own will make things easier.
 Plus, it’s not as disruptive to snap a sleeping baby’s car seat into a stroller.
 Most planes will let you check or gate-check car seats and strollers free of charge, so you won’t have to worry about getting it on and off the plane yourself.

-Feeding baby or using a pacifier during takeoff and landing will help soothe and adjust her ears to the change in air pressure.
-If you breastfeed and you’re not totally comfortable nursing in public or in an unfamiliar place, pack a nursing cloth that can double as a blanket.
+Feeding baby or giving them a pacifier during takeoff and landing will help soothe and adjust their ears to the change in air pressure.
+If you breastfeed and you’re not totally comfortable nursing in public or in an unfamiliar place, pack a nursing cover that can double as a blanket.